 But if I were to advise you on your ONE and ONLY cruise, I’d say make it Alaska!

-So much goodness to see from the sea!
+So much good stuff to see from the sea!

 Take an excursion to go husky dog sledding, or a salmon farm where bears step out of the forest to catch their sashimi and bald eagles circle overhead hoping for a morsel.

-You’ll take a detour to Margery Glacier which stands about 30 stories from sea level and if you wait long enough you’ll hear it crack like gun fire as it creaks its way down and swathes carve off crashing into the flat sea water that may or may not be decorated with kayakers giving you a great understanding of the perspective.
+You’ll take a detour along the Inside Passage to the breathtaking Margery Glacier which stands about 30 stories from sea level.
+Stand on deck and if you wait long enough you’ll hear the ice crack like gun fire as it creaks its way down and swathes carve off crashing into the flat sea water that may or may not be decorated with kayakers giving you a great understanding of the perspective.

 Of course, it’s not just being on the water.
 You’ll stop at a few very cute Russian-esque Alaskan towns for a spot of shopping, a hike, meet the locals, hang out at a bar…